rcchris-illinoisstateweb/frontend-designer-exercise/README.md

 Please complete both tasks defined below. **Bonus** tasks aren't required

 A starting [index.html](docs/index.html), [scripts.js](docs/scripts.js), and [style.css](docs/style.css) are provided in the docs folders.
 All external JavaScript libraries and CSS references are included.
 Screenshots of the expected output are provided in the screenshots folders.
-All tasks and bonuses should appear as shown in [01-completed.png](screenshots/01-completed.png).
+All tasks and bonuses should appear as shown in [01-completed.png](screenshots/01-completed.png). [[creenshots/01-completed.png|alt=Completed Exercise Screenshot]]

 ## Task 1